 On a gas grill, that's essentially a matter of turning the knob to low heat and leaving it there.
 With a charcoal grill, however, you'll have to add fresh coals every hour or so.
 A standard grill will have a pair of little doors in the grate to facilitate this.

-A set of charcoal baskets is also useful, because it helps to keep a pan of water in the center of the grill.
+A set of charcoal baskets is also useful because it helps to keep a pan of water in the center of the grill.
 Baskets help make room on the surface, in addition to keeping coals off to the side.
 This helps heat the food indirectly, and more slowly — which is the goal.
 Since traditional barbecue also needs a little smoke, you'll need to include wood chips (or chunks), and replenish them during cooking as well.

 What is Smoking?

-Smoking is like the extreme version of barbecuing: you're actually cooking the food with smoke from smoldering chunks or chips of hickory, mesquite, apple or cherry, each of which contribute their own flavor to the meat.
+Smoking is like the extreme version of barbecuing: you're actually cooking the food with smoke from smoldering chunks or chips of hickory, mesquite, apple or cherry, each of which contributes their own flavor to the meat.

 Smoking occurs at an even lower temperature than barbecue, to ensure the smoky flavor infuses the meat as well as cooking it all the way through.
 You'll want your grill to be between 125 and 175 F to smoke food; any hotter and the outer parts of the meat will cook too soon, forming a barrier the smoke can't cross.